What is a Behavioral Interview?

-While many candidates are intimidated by this method, a behavioral interview gives you the opportunity to demonstrate to a prospective employer why you are well suited for the job.
-Rather then merely telling the interviewer what you would do in a situation, as in a regular interview, in a behavioral interview you must describe, in detail, how you handled a situation in the past.
+Many candidates are intimidated by this method, but they shouldn't be!
+A behavioral interview is a fantastic opportunity to demonstrate to a prospective employer that you are well-suited for the job.
+Rather than just talking about yourself and telling the interviewer what you are capable of as you would do in a regular job interview, in a behavioral interview you will describe—in detail—how you handled a situation in real life.
 What better way to "strut your stuff?"

 Preparing for the Behavioral Interview

-The difficult part of the behavioral interview is preparing for it.
-First, you must determine what competencies the employer is looking for.
-Read through the job description.
-If you're working with a recruiter talk to him or her.
+Getting ready for a behavioral interview is challenging.
+First, determine what competencies the employer is seeking.
+Thoroughly read the job description.
+If you are working with a recruiter, talk to him or her.
 Research the company to learn more about it.
-Here are some of the competencies the employer may be seeking:
+Here are some of the competencies you should plan to discuss on your behavioral interview:

-Write down your stories.
-Be as specific as you can.
-In talking about the event, talk about who was involved, what problem occurred, and what you did to help resolve it.
-Also, discuss the outcome.
-Think not only of examples with positive outcomes but those with negative outcomes as well.
-Interviewers will ask you about situations that you could not resolve favorably and what you learned from those experiences.
+Write down your stories with as much detail as you can.
+Discuss who was involved, what occurred, and the things you did to try to reach the desired outcome.
+Don't only come up with examples that had positive results but also those with negative ones.
+Interviewers will ask about situations that you could not resolve favorably and what you learned from those experiences.